 The Order provides for a 13-member Board to administer the program.
 The Board is composed of: 6 producer representative (at least 2 from the geographic region east of the Mississippi River and at least 2 from the geographic region west of the Mississippi River, the other 2 producers will be appointed at the Secretary’s discretion), 3 feeder representatives (feeders appointed to the Board cannot all come from one geographic region), 3 first handlers, and 1 seedstock producer.
 The Order also provides that: two of the producers appointed to the Board shall own annually 100 or less head of lambs, one producer shall own between 101 and 500 head of lambs, three producers shall own more than 500 head of lambs, at least one of the feeders shall feed less than 5,000 head of lambs annually, and at least one of the feeders shall feed 5,000 or more head of lambs annually (the third feeder will be appointed at the Secretary’s discretion)

 In order for organization to nominate producers, seedstock producers, feeders, or first handlers to the Board, organizations must first be certified by USDA.

-Economic evaluations of the program have been conducted periodically since its inception by the Texas Agribusiness Market Research Center at Texas A&M. In 2008, it was reported that for the period 2002 through 2007 the lamb checkoff programs have continued to enhance the demand for lamb.
-The report reveals an estimated rate-of-return of $44.45 for every checkoff dollar invested during the 2002 through 2007 period.
+Economic evaluations of the Lamb Checkoff Program (Program) have been conducted periodically by Texas A&M University’s Texas Agribusiness Market Research Center since the Program’s inception.
+In the most recent study conducted in 2014, the return on investment report (Report) concluded that for the period 2002 through 2013, the Program continued to enhance the demand for lamb.
+The Report cited an estimated rate-of-return of $14.40 for every checkoff dollar invested during the 2002 through 2013 period.